hata/rumo_text/README.md

 # rumo_text

-This library is a wrapper classes to use Core Text.
-This can help to use attributes to draw a text using context.
+This library is wrapper classes to use Core Text in RubyMotion.
+It can help to use attributes to draw text.

 ## Installation